dylanon/tham-wp-theme/README.md

   - Added "How to set images on Past page"
 5. Blog Posts and Reviews
   - Removed timestamps
+  - Featured image now displays at half the page's width, aligned to the top right corner (larger devices)

 ## To do list
 - Remove 'category' base from Blog and Reviews (and update navbar)